btcven/locha/documentation/en/draft_modulators.md

 ### 1.1.4 Wavelenght (λ)

-The minimun distance in which a sound wave repeats its called wavelenght.
-In a sound wave, the distance between the center of two consecutive compressions or two rarefactions are also denominated as wavelenght (λ, Lambda).
+The minimum distance in which a wave repeats its called wavelength.
+In a wave, the distance between the center of two consecutive compressions or two rarefactions are also denominated as wavelength (λ, Lambda).
 The IS unit is the meter (m).

 ### 1.1.5 Speed (c)